mitch-hamidi/may-2024-mental-health-nlp/Gabe's_notebooks/relevant_post_analysis/Readme.md

-This folder applies the relevant analysis to get a collection of posts which are labeled as relevant by the final keyword/decision-tree model and runs statistical analysis on these posts.
+This folder applies the relevant analysis to obtain a collection of posts which are labeled as relevant by the final keyword/decision-tree model and runs statistical analysis on these posts.

 The creating_dataframe notebook does the following.